stoeps13/connections-doc/source/admin/admin/t_admin_forums_notification_replies_enable.md

         -   working\_dir is the temporary directory to which you want to check out the cell-level configuration file.
 This directory must exist on the server where you are running wsadmin.

+            !!! note
-            **Note:** AIX, and Linux only: The directory must grant write permissions or the command will not run successfully.
+    AIX, and Linux only: The directory must grant write permissions or the command will not run successfully.

         -   cellName is the name of the cell that the home page node belongs to.
 This argument is required.
 It is also case-sensitive, so type it with care.
 If you do not know the cell name, type the following command in the wsadmin command processor to determine it: